Client: Private

 The challenge in planning was to ensure that the users, the inhabitants, as well as the public on street level, wouldn't feel the crowding.
 We have tried to create a feeling of brightness and openness, while planning a whole urban block simultaneously protecting both public space and inhabitants' privacy.

-The structures are organized around protective open spaces which define quality outdoor spaces, provide the inhabitants with beautiful views between the buildings and farther to the open landscape, and recreate a feeling of "life in nature".
 In order to keep the block homogenous, we have sculpted it like a piece of a puzzle, only by varied subtractions out of the permitted building volume, thus offering a new and extraordinary typology (with regards to familiar "standard" of high dense residential projects) creating different types of apartments in each floor, starting with 2 rooms and up to 6 rooms, each and every one offers optimal natural ventilation and lighting.

 The unit mix is planned for a variety of users – students, young families, old population and people of special needs.